rogino/COSCNotes/COSC367/Week 07 Global and Local Search.md

 Heuristic: number of pairs of queens that can attack each other.

 One queen on each column, queens can move up and down only.
-For each state there will be $n(n-1)$ neighbours (each can move to $n-1$ locations).
+For each state there will be $n(n-1)$ neighbors (each can move to $n-1$ locations).

 ### Variants of Greedy Descent

-- Find the variable-value pair that minimises the number of conflicts at each step
+- Find the variable-value pair that minimizes the number of conflicts at each step

 - Select the variable that participates in the most number of conflicts, and find the value of that variable that minimizes this
 - Select a variable that appears in any conflict and find the value of that variable that minimizes this